Amber’s Story: Ruptured Aneurysm

 Amber, a former Lakota West High School All-American, had finished her freshman season with the University of Tennessee women’s basketball team when her troubles began.
 After undergoing shoulder surgery for a torn rotator cuff, she was in the recovery room at St. Mary’s Medical Center in Knoxville, Tennessee, when a brain aneurysm, a balloon-like bulge on an artery in her brain, ruptured, causing a bleeding, or hemorrhagic, stroke.

-Tentatively diagnosed with a spontaneous intracerebral hemorrhage, Amber was flown to Cincinnati’s University Hospital, home of the UC Neuroscience Institute, for advanced neurological, neurosurgical and neurocritical care.
+Tentatively diagnosed with a spontaneous intracerebral hemorrhage, Amber was flown to the UC Medical Center, home of the UC Neuroscience Institute, for advanced neurological, neurosurgical and neurocritical care.
 Pooja Khatri, MD, a UC Health Neurologist who was on service at the time, recommended a diagnostic angiogram “based on the location of blood,” and the aneurysm was discovered.
 “Once we saw the aneurysm, we promptly referred her to neurosurgery to secure it,” Dr. Khatri said.
 “I was so glad we found it so that we could fix it and keep it from bleeding again in a worse way.”

 “We went from celebrating the success of her shoulder surgery to finding out that she had had a stroke, then realizing that she had suffered a brain hemorrhage and an aneurysm,” said Amber’s mother, Tonya Carter.